If you are a professional and want to be perceived as a professional, you need to have a professional email address. It makes sense, doesn’t it?

 A self-employed solicitor appreciates the value of paying clients

-A self-employed attorney understands why a paying value is valuable to your business.
+A self-employed lawyer understands why a paying value is valuable to your business.
 They run a business themselves, and you are a paying client, so they are in your shoes.
 Paying clients are valuable because they allow you to pay for utilities, rent, memberships, subscriptions, etc.

 Within this context, a self-employed attorney will always be more receptive to what a client needs, expects, and requires.
 They have the right “bedside” approach towards their client, and they know how to benefit from upsell opportunities and new business advancements.